 What is Section 8?
-Tips on Managing a Section 8 Property in Grand Rapids, MI
+Tips on Managing a Section 8 Rental Property in Grand Rapids, MI

-Local landlords and rental property owners ask a lot of questions about Section 8, so today we’re clarifying what Section 8 is, and whether you’re required to accept it.
+Local landlords and rental property owners ask a lot of questions about Section 8, so in this post we will go over what Section 8 is, and whether you’re required to accept it.
 We’ll also share some tips that you might find useful if you accept Section 8 vouchers now or in the future.
+Check out the video or keep reading to learn more!

 What is Section 8?

-Section 8 is also known as the Housing Choice Voucher Program and it’s designed by HUD and administered through your local housing commission or housing agency.
-This program gives vouchers to individuals with low income so they won’t have to pay any more than 30 percent of their income towards rent.
+Section 8 is also known as the Housing Choice Voucher Program.
+It’s designed by HUD and administered through your local housing commission or housing agency.
+This program gives vouchers to individuals with low income.
+With the voucher they won’t have to pay any more than 30 percent of their income towards rent.
 Any balance due on the monthly rent is paid by the voucher directly to the landlord.

 Can You Accept Section 8?